project-ida/two-state-quantum-systems/src/02-perturbing-a-two-state-system.md

 The form of the energy curve is actually a relatively simple formula $E_0 \pm \sqrt{A^2 + \delta^2}$ (we won't derive this result here, but instead link you to a [lecture from Richard Feynman](https://www.feynmanlectures.caltech.edu/III_09.html#Ch9-S2)).
 From this we can now calculate $\Omega = \Delta E/2 = \sqrt{A^2 + \delta^2} = \sqrt{0.1^2 + 0.2^2} = 0.22$ giving a Rabi oscillation period of $2\pi/\Omega = 29$ that we saw graphically in Fig 2.

+For more information on the depdence of energy on the various parts the hamiltonian, consult the topic of [avoided crossings](https://en.wikipedia.org/wiki/Avoided_crossing).